sleroy/restful-keystone/README.md

 #### start

-This signals to restful-keystone that it should set up the routes et cetera.
+This signals to restful-keystone-onode that it should set up the routes et cetera.
 I.e. you're finished configuring.

 ```js
 restful.expose({